The hottest food in the world can hide where you least expect it.

-These are the 7 spiciest versions of your absolute favourite foods
+These are the seven spiciest versions of your favourite foods.
+Consider it a warning.

 7. Ice cream